Many computer users, including some who should know better, are unaware that deleted files can be

 deep river.
 It pays to be creative.

-The reason for all this extra care in disposing of hard drives is that there are people whose
+There is a reason for all this extra care in disposing of hard drives: There are people whose

 hobbies include dumpster